-- 101. The Prime Minister. - 1.
-The President shall appoint an elected member of the National Assembly to be Prime Minister of Guyana. - The Prime Minister shall be the principal assistant of the President in the discharge of his executive functions and leader of Government business in the National Assembly.
+101. The Prime Minister

+- 1. The President shall appoint an elected member of the National Assembly to be Prime Minister of Guyana: - Provided that a person who is not eligible to be elected as President shall not be eligible for appointment as Prime Minister. - 2.
+The Prime Minister shall be the principal assistant of the President in the discharge of his or her executive functions and leader of Government business in the National Assembly.

-102. Vice-Presidents.
+102. Vice-Presidents

-- 1. The President may appoint Vice-Presidents for the purpose of assisting him in the discharge of his functions. - 2.
-If he is not otherwise the holder of an office of Vice-President, the person holding the office of Prime Minister shall, by virtue of holding that office, be a Vice-President, and he shall have precedence over any other Vice-President.
+- 1. The President may appoint Vice-Presidents for the purpose of assisting him or her in the discharge of his or her functions. - 2.
+If he or she is not otherwise the holder of an office of Vice-President, the person holding the office of Prime Minister shall, by virtue of holding that office, be a Vice-President, and he or she shall have precedence over any other Vice-President.

-103. Ministers.
+103. Ministers

-- The Prime Minister and every other Vice-President shall be a Minister of the Government of Guyana. - Subject to the provisions of article 101 (1), Vice-Presidents and other Ministers shall be appointed by the President from among persons who are elected members of the National Assembly or are qualified to be elected as such members.
+- 1. The Prime Minister and every other Vice-President shall be a Minister of the Government of Guyana. - 2.
+Subject to the provisions of article 101(1), Vice-Presidents and other Ministers shall be appointed by the President from among persons who are elected members of the National Assembly or subject to subparagraph (vii) of paragraph (3)(a) of article 160 are qualified to be elected as such members. - 3.
+Not more than four Ministers and two Parliamentary Secretaries shall be appointed by the President from among persons who are qualified to be elected as members of the National Assembly.

-104. Ministerial appointments during dissolution.
+104. Ministerial appointments during dissolution

-Articles 101 (1) and 103 (2) shall have effect in relation to any period between a dissolution of Parliament and the day on which the next election of members of the Assembly is held pursuant to the provisions of article 61, or between a dissolution of a regional democratic council or of the National Congress of Local Democratic Organs and the day on which the next election by that council or by the Congress is held pursuant to the provisions of paragraph (3) or (4) of article 60, as the case may be, as if Parliament or that council or the Congress, as the case may be, had not been dissolved.
+Articles 101(1) and 103(2) shall have effect in relation to any period between a dissolution of Parliament and the day on which the next election of members of the Assembly is held pursuant to the provisions of article 61, as if Parliament had not been dissolved.

-105. Non-elected Ministers to sit in Assembly.
+105. Non-elected Ministers to sit in Assembly

-A Minister who was not an elected member of the Assembly at the time of his appointment shall (unless he becomes such a member) be a member of the Assembly by virtue of holding the office of Minister but shall not vote in the Assembly.
+A Minister who was not an elected member of the Assembly at the time of his or her appointment shall (unless he or she becomes such a member) be a member of the Assembly by virtue of holding the office of Minister but shall not vote in the Assembly.

-106. The Cabinet.
+106. The Cabinet

 - 1. There shall be a Cabinet for Guyana, which shall consist of the President, the Prime Minister, the Vice-Presidents, and such other Ministers as may be appointed to it by the President. - 2.
-The Cabinet shall aid and advise the President in the general direction and control of the Government of Guyana and shall be collectively responsible therefor to Parliament. - 3.
-Cabinet Meetings shall be presided over by- - a. the President: - b. in the absence of the President, the Prime Minister; or - c. in the absence of the President and the Prime Minister, such Minister as the President may designate. - 4.
-The Cabinet may act notwithstanding any vacancy in its membership or the absence of any member thereof.
+The Cabinet shall aid and advise the President in the general direction and control of the Government of Guyana and shall be collectively responsible therefor to Parliament.